Philip Selznick: Cooptation theory

 Selznick's principle of cooptation is an important precursor to the later developments of organizational ecology and contingency theory.

 Sociology of law

 Selznick has been a major contributor to the sociology of law, developing his ideas on legal institutions and their problems and possibilities of responsiveness to their constituencies, from his earlier work on the sociology of formal organizations.

+Selznick once wrote that the "law is a significant vehicle of social change" adding that "the question is no longer whether law is a significant vehicle of social change but rather how it so functions".

+Selznick said the legitimacy of laws as secondary norms of sanction presupposed the recognition of a relevant primary norm:

+The appeal from an asserted rule, however coercively enforced, to a justified rule is the elementary legal act.
+This presumes at least a dim awareness that some reason lies behind the impulse to conform, a reason founded not in conscience, habit or fear alone, but in the decision to uphold an authoritative order.
+The rule of legal recognition may be quite blunt and crude: the law is what the king or priest says it is.
+But this initial reference of a primary norm to a ground of obligation breeds the complex elaboration of authoritative rules that marks a developed legal order.

 Theories of mass society

 Selznick was first – anticipating Daniel Bell, Edward Shils, Talcott Parsons, William Kornhauser, and a host of American social scientists – to attack the then prevailing theory of mass society.
 His approach argued instead that there were two analytically distinct theoretical approaches to mass society: